KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Sorting
 ~~~~~~~

-To enable member ordering the user must click on the “Enable sorting” button in the side bar panel.
-The command for sorting will appear next to the member’s name in the pivot table.
-In addition, the sorting command will show the members of “Measures” hieararchy or members that are crossjoined with them, as shown below.
+To enable member ordering the user must click on the “Sorting settings” button in the side bar panel.
+The command for sorting will appear next to the member’s name in the pivot table, as shown below.

 .. figure:: media/image18283.png

     Member sorting.

-To sort members the user needs to click on the sorting command |image179|, available next to each member of the pivot table.
-Note that the sorting criteria is ascending at first execution.
-If the user clicks on the sorting icon, criteria will change to descending and the result will be shown in pivot table.
+To sort members the user needs to click on the sorting command (two opposite arrows) available next to each member of the pivot table.
+Note that the sorting criteria is descending at first execution and it represented by a red down arrow.
+If the user clicks again on the sorting icon, criteria will change to ascending and the icon becomes an upper green arrow.
+To remove the sorting, the user just have to click on the icon again.

 .. |image179| image:: media/image184.png
    :width: 65

-To remove the sorting, the user just have to click on the icon again.
 To change sorting mode user should click on sorting settings button in the side bar.
-Referring to the following figure, dialog sorting settings consists of:

 .. figure:: media/image185a.png

     Sorting settings window.

--  sorting modes (a),
+The available types of sorting are:
--  no sorting (by default) (b),
+-  no sorting (it is the default);
--  basic (c),
--  breaking (d),
--  count (e),
--  a number input field for count mode definition (f),
--  a save button (g).
+-  basic, it is the standard ascending or descending order according to the column values where the ordering is done;

-Note that “breaking mode” means that the hierarchy will be broken.
+-  breaking, it means that the hierarchy will be broken;

-If the user selects “Count sorting” mode the top or last 10 members will be shown by default in the pivot table.
-Furthermore, the user can also define a custom number of members that should be shown.
+-  count, only the top or last members will be shown in the pivot table; the user can change the number of members shown (by default first or last 10) using the number input field that appears clicking on this type of sorting.

 Creation of an OLAP document\*
 ------------------------------